k98kurz/tapescript/readme.md

 - `tools.setup_amhl`
 - `tools.release_left_amhl_lock`

-The `setup_amhl` tools constructs adapter signature locking scripts and will provide PTLCs for any pubkey for which a corresponding entry is found in the optional `refund_pubkeys` argument.
+The `setup_amhl` tool constructs adapter signature locking scripts, `check_sig` locks, and intermediate values, and it will provide PTLCs in lieu of `check_sig` locks for any pubkey for which a corresponding entry is found in the optional `refund_pubkeys` argument.
+The paper authors envision its use with MuSig/MuSig2 aggregated keys in a "scriptless script" setting, but MuSig and MuSig2 are beyond the scope of this project.

 These may be changed or more ops/tools added in the future as the technology is tested in specific applications.